vjekoart/retrovizor/Readme.md

         * Code editor colors and symbols
     * General
         * Navigation is still missing something, one subtle effect or _ukras_
+            * Maybe middots for alignment instead of borders?
+        * Different accent color
-        * Different accent color: maybe a cold accent color so it's calming?
-Maybe more colors?
+            * Maybe a cold accent color so it'scalming?
+Not really.
+            * Maybe more colors?
 Orange is annoying after some time
-            * Maybe middots for alignment instead of borders?
+            * Try text gradient as accent color?
+Not really.
+        * Change blue color also
         * Font?
 Maybe another font?
         * Try `text-align: justify` by modifying some paragraphs and check behaviour on different screens.
 Is it worth it?
         * Sticky navigation, e.g. for long texts